Linear Regression With NumPy: House Price Prediction

 Step 6: Visualizing the Regression Line

-We then plotted the predictions against the actual data to visualize the regression line.
-The result showed that our model captured the general upward trend between size and price, though not all points aligned perfectly.
+We then plot the predictions against the actual data to visualize the regression line.
+The results show that our model captured the general upward trend between size_sqft and price, though not all points aligned perfectly.

 Python